Savage Rapids Dam

 Savage Rapids Dam was an approximately 39 ft, 500 ft irrigation diversion dam spanning the mainstem of the Rogue River in Josephine County, Oregon.
 The dam was demolished and removed in 2009.
-From 1921 until the spring of 2009, the Savage Rapids Dam almost entirely functioned for irrigation purposes, and it did not provide any flood control, hydro-electric power, inland waterway, or other significant beneficial uses.
-It only provided very minor recreational or wildlife (such as migratory birds) benefits.
+Built in 1921 by the Grants Pass Irrigation District (GPID), the dam diverted water from the river to GPID's irrigation canals.
+Savage Rapids Dam did not fulfill other functions often associated with dams such as flood control, hydro-electric power, and managing inland waterways.
+The dam provided minor recreational benefits and provided habitat for certain migratory birds.

-Because this dam's facilities for accommodating migrating salmon did not meet current legal or practical standards, the "Grants Pass Irrigation District" (the GPID) had agreed to allow this dam to be demolished and replaced by pumps.
-The GPID had entered into a U.S. Federal Court consent decree to this effect.
-Construction of the replacement irrigation pumps began in 2006, and these pumps started service on May 11, 2009.
+Because its facilities for accommodating migrating salmon did not meet current legal or practical standards, GPID had agreed to allow this dam to be demolished and replaced by pumps.
+GPID had entered into a U.S. Federal Court consent decree to this effect.
+Construction of the replacement irrigation pumps began in 2006, and these pumps began operating on May 11, 2009.
 The final dam demolition and removal was completed in October 2009.
-This project represented one of the largest dam removals ever undertaken in the United States, and it is expected to have significant and enduring positive impacts on the valuable sport and commercial salmon fisheries of Oregon.
+This project represented one of the largest dam removals ever undertaken in the United States, and it is expected to have significant and enduring positive impacts on salmon and steelhead populations on the Rogue River and the valuable sport and commercial salmon fisheries of Oregon.